thanaphat-ngoe/STM32-Bootloader/README.md

-# Custom Bootloader Implmentation on STM32L053R8 Microcontroller
+# Custom Bootloader Implmentation on STM32L053R8 MCU
 ---
 ## This project is still in progress